topfreegames/pitaya/README.md

 make run-cluster-grpc-example-room
 ```

-You should now have 2 pitaya servers running, a frontend connector and a backend room.
-You can then use [pitaya-cli](https://github.com/topfreegames/pitaya-cli) a REPL client for pitaya for sending some requests:
+Now there should be 2 pitaya servers running, a frontend connector and a backend room.
+To send requests, use a REPL client for pitaya [pitaya-cli](https://github.com/topfreegames/pitaya-cli).

 ```
 $ pitaya-cli
 Pitaya REPL Client